hello-robot/stretch_tutorials/stretch_tool_share/dex_to_standard.md

 ![image alt text](https://raw.githubusercontent.com/hello-robot/stretch_hardware_guides/master/docs/images/re2/gripper_mount_a_rs.png)

 Now, affix the four screws, with the shorter two going to the servo side, to hold the gripper to the bracket.
-Lastly, route the dynamixel cable through the back of the gripper and plug it securely into the servo.
+Lastly, route the Dynamixel cable through the back of the gripper and plug it securely into the servo.

 ![image alt text](https://raw.githubusercontent.com/hello-robot/stretch_hardware_guides/master/docs/images/re2/gripper_mount_b_rs.png)